Bokota

 - Cultural Symbols Motifs

-- Common motifs include natural elements such as animals and plants, reflecting their connection to the environment.
+- Common motifs include natural elements such as animals and plants, symbolizing their connection to the environment.

 - What Brings Joy

-- Community gatherings, storytelling, and traditional dances are sources of joy and cultural expression.
+- Communal gatherings, storytelling, and traditional dances are sources of joy.

 - Celebrations Joyful Traditions